 , even children-oriented movies like Big

-, with Tom Hanks, are accepted as a normal part of family entertainment.
+(1988), with Tom Hanks, where Hanks as man-boy undresses his soon to be sex-partner to her underwear came to be accepted as a normal part of family entertainment.
 The protesters of 1896 quieted and the passionate kiss remained forever a standard draw for Hollywood films.

 Movie History: First Movie With a Plot - Violence in Movies

 While movies prior to 1903 featured short stories, the first movie with a real plot was produced by Edison Studios in 1903, "The Great Train Robbery", which, true to its theme, included robbery and in the end a bloody massacre.
+It concludes with a bandit pointing his gun at the camera (the audience) (Prince, S. 2003. p.24).
 It is considered to be the root of violent movies in the 20th century.
 Thousands of movies were turned out by scores of movie studios in the United States, France and Britain from 1897 through 1914 on all imaginable themes and styles.